 The period of active growth and warming temperatures of spring are ideal for dethatching, but exactly when in spring depends on the type of turf you have.

-Both warm-season and cold-season turf types should be dethatched after they are actively growing; a general rule of thumb is to wait until they have been mowed a couple of times.
+Both warm-season and cold-season turf types should be dethatched after they are actively growing.
+A general rule of thumb is to wait until they have been mowed a couple of times.
 For warm-season turf, this typically happens in late spring to early summer.
 For cold-season turf, the right time is usually early spring.
-Cold-season grasses can also be de-thatched in early fall, while the grass is still growing; it needs time to re-establish before the frost season.
+Cold-season grasses can also be de-thatched in early fall while the grass is still growing, as it needs time to re-establish before the frost season.

 Common warm-season grasses include Zoysia, St. Augustine, Bermuda, Bahia and Centipede.
 Common cold-season grasses include Kentucky bluegrass, rough bluegrass, fescue, and ryegrass.